ministryofjustice/moj-frontend/docs/components/add-another/_inline_layout.md

 ## Using the inline layout

 <div class="govuk-inset-text">
   The 'add another' component has 2 layouts -- stacked and inline.
-You can view [guidance on the stacked layout](components/add-another/#stacked-layout-tab).
+You can view
+  <a href="components/add-another/#stacked-layout-tab">guidance on the stacked layout</a>.
 </div>

 ### Creating content